 Here are other aspects about salaries, working hours, vacations, and days off:

-• • Overtime is paid in Portugal.
-For example, for the first 100 overtime hours, the payment reaches 150% salary for the first hour on weekdays, according to Labor Law in Portugal.
+- Overtime is paid in Portugal.
+For example, for the first 100 overtime hours, the payment reaches 150% salary for the first hour on weekdays, according to the Labor Law in Portugal.

-• • In case of sick leave, the first 3 days are paid by the employer, following which the following medical days are covered by social security in Portugal.
+- In case of sick leave, the first 3 days are paid by the employer, following which the remaining medical days are covered by social security in Portugal.

 The minimum wage in Portugal

-According to the latest data, the minimum wage in Portugal is set at EUR 740.83 per month, but there are variations for the autonomous regions.
-Thus in Madeira, the minimum wage ranges from EUR 722 to EUR 785 per month.
-In the Azores Islands, another autonomous region, the minimum wage reaches somewhere around EUR 740 per month.
+According to the latest data, the minimum wage in Portugal is set at EUR 870 per month, but there are variations for the autonomous regions.
+Thus, in Madeira, the minimum wage is around EUR 915 per month.
+In the Azores Islands, another autonomous region, the minimum wage reaches somewhere around EUR 913.50 per month.